-It is not an easy stroll to the lake, it is an 18 km out and back hike to the lake, uphill the whole way that take most people about 6 hours.
-The 9km trail to the lake is wide and well-maintained ascending through old growth forest, passing creeks in a series of steep uphill switchbacks.
-Garibaldi Lake is a great camping spot, swimming in the lake and hiking some more trails in the park.
+It is not an easy stroll to the lake, it is an 18 km out-and-back hike to the lake, uphill the whole way that takes most people about 6 hours.
+The 9km trail to the lake is wide and well-maintained ascending through old-growth forest, passing creeks in a series of steep uphill switchbacks.
+Easy to reach from Vancouver, Squamish, or Whistler there are several excellent hiking options in Garibaldi Provincial Park including, Panorama Ridge and hiking to the Black Tusk.
+Garibaldi Lake is a great camping spot, where you can swim or hike some more trails in the park.

 Garibaldi Lake Hike Statistics

 The reported return distance for the hike is 18 km with 820m elevation gain, and 4 to 7 hours is the average time it takes to complete the hike.
 The hiking statistics below were from my last hike to Garibaldi Lake measured with my Garmin GPS watch.

 - Total Distance round trip 20 km